PokemonAutomation/ComputerControl/Wiki/Developer/MacInstallationGuide.md

 [<img src="https://canary.discordapp.com/api/guilds/695809740428673034/widget.png?style=banner2">](https://discord.gg/cQ4gWxN)

 Guide for how to install our open-source Pokémon automation software, **SerialPrograms** on Mac.
 This works for both Intel CPU and M1.

+> **WARNING: around Nov 2023 we noticed a problem on Mac that prevents the program from reading capture cards.
+We don't know how to fix it yet.
+You may have to wait until the first few months in 2023.
+Before the fix is ready, don't continue the following installation steps, unless you are familiar with macOS software development and wish to help us debugging.**

-Note we don't have optimization for M1 yet.
-So running on M1 macbook could be much slower.
+Note we don't have all the optimization for M1 yet.
+So running on M1 macbook could be a bit slower.

 The guide involves some program development processes.
 But the guide is aimed for any Mac user.
 You don't need to know programming to follow the guide.